-CHICAGO (AP) — The twists, turns and oddities of the legal saga surrounding Jussie Smollett’s claim in 2019 that he was the target of a racist and homophobic attack in Chicago culminated in a weeklong trial, which concluded with a jury convicting Smollett on five counts of disorderly conduct.
+CHICAGO (AP) — The twists, turns and oddities of the legal saga surrounding Jussie Smollett’s claim in 2019 that he was the target of a racist and homophobic attack in Chicago culminated Thursday with his sentencing.
+It follows a trial in December that concluded with a jury convicting Smollett on five counts of disorderly conduct.
 Smollett was acquitted on a sixth count.

-Here’s a look at the charges Cook County jurors heard testimony about:
+Here’s a look at the charges Cook County jurors considered:

 WHAT WERE THE CHARGES AGAINST SMOLLETT?

 The 39-year-old was charged under Illinois’ disorderly conduct statute, which encompasses a wide range of offenses, from making prank 911 calls to placing harassing calls as a debt collector.

 He faced six counts of disorderly conduct under a subsection of the law that prohibits false reports to police.
 Some states don’t categorize false police reports as disorderly conduct.